JinhuW/FileCataloger/doc/NATIVE_MODULE_FIX_DOCUMENTATION.md

 ## Executive Summary

-This document details the resolution of critical thread safety issues in the Dropover Clone's native modules that prevented the shelf from appearing when performing the drag + shake gesture.
+This document details the resolution of critical thread safety issues in the Drag & Drop application's native modules that prevented the shelf from appearing when performing the drag + shake gesture.
 The core issue was improper thread handling in the native mouse tracker causing V8 API locking errors.

 ## The Problem